Droggelbecher/bevy-fast-tilemap/README.md

 ## Limitations

-- Only tested on Windows, no WASM support
+- Only tested on Windows/WSL, no WASM support
-- Two kinds of "animation" are supported, you can
-  - Update the tile indices regularly from a system (see [Animation Example](examples/animation.rs))
-  - Inject some custom shader code that can animate a tile in whatever way you can express in WGSL.
 - Currently no support for rotating or scaling the entity holding the map (it will not look like you'd expect).
   (You can of course still zoom/rotate the camera to achieve any such effect)
+- Currently no support for using maps in a 3d setting.

 ## Related work